open-pay/slate/source/index_EN.md

 #Cards
 Within the Openpay platform you can add cards to the customer's account, delete them, recover some in specific and list them.

-You can store multiple debit and / or credit cards at business or customer level for making charges later without the need to enter the information again.
+You can store multiple debit and / or credit cards at Merchant or customer level for making charges later without the need to enter the information again.

 ##Card Object